 Smartphone innovation over the past decade has been incredible.
-Many consumers now rely on their smartphone as their primary camera, taking advantage of the latest imaging and AI enhancements that have brought mobile photography closer to DSLR quality.
+Many consumers now rely on their smartphones as their primary camera.
+They take advantage of the latest imaging and AI enhancements that bring mobile photography closer to DSLR quality.
 There have also been exciting breakthroughs in connectivity with the rollout of 5G-capable smartphones and networks.
-These advancements in power, performance, connectivity and features have driven U.S. smartphone ownership up to 81 percent, a significant increase from 35 percent ownership in 2011 according to the Pew Research Center.
-So what’s next for the smartphone industry?
-Here’s three emerging technologies to expand how consumers use smartphones.

 Full-Screen Fingerprint for Seamless Unlocking

-When fingerprint sensors were first introduced in smartphones, they represented a breakthrough in user experience, enabling consumers to quickly unlock their phones with the touch of a button or sensor.
-Front and rear fingerprint sensors eventually gave way to optical fingerprint sensors that were even easier to use, although they still required users to touch the screen in a certain location.
-Soon enough, full-screen fingerprint technology will become commonplace for an even more seamless experience with added security benefits such as fingerprint verification for select apps.
-Full-screen fingerprint will also open the door for other types of capabilities.
-For example, someone could set their phone to allow them to respond to messages without unlocking their device.
+When fingerprint sensors were first introduced in smartphones, they represented a breakthrough in user experience.
+They enabled consumers to quickly unlock their phones with the touch of a button or sensor.
+Front and rear fingerprint sensors eventually gave way to optical fingerprint sensors that were even easier to use.
+However, they still required users to touch the screen in a certain location.
+Soon enough, full-screen fingerprint technology will become commonplace.

 Next-Gen 3D and Holographic Display Technology